-This category includes the Italian Withholding Tax asset ("ITA") within UPE.
-The Italian withholding tax asset represents a 'tax prepayment' asset relating to prepaid withholding tax in relation to unit-linked business sold by UPE to Italian policyholders on a 'Freedom of Services' basis.
-The amount prepaid to the tax authority is based on a percentage of total mathematical reserves (MR) for the Italian business (currently 0.45%) and is paid each June subject to a cap of a specified percentage (currently 1.8%) of reserves in respect of Italian policies.
+This category includes the WTA within UPE.
+The WTA represents a 'tax prepayment' relating to prepaid withholding tax in relation to unit-linked business sold by UPE to Italian policyholders on a 'Freedom of Services' basis.
+The amount prepaid to the tax authority is based on a percentage of total mathematical reserves for the Italian business (currently 0.45%) and is paid each June subject to a cap of a specified percentage (currently 1.8%) of reserves in respect of Italian policies.
 The tax prepayment is recovered over time via several methods, including reclaiming tax directly from policyholders who elect to surrender their policy, or alternatively reducing the amount paid to the Italian tax authority in future periods, using specific rules which allow the prepayment to be reduced based on amounts paid 5 years beforehand.

-There is no valuation difference between SII and the IFRS financial statements.
+There is no valuation difference under SII and IFRS.